TheIronG/Nodecraft/README.md

 Nodecraft is a custom Mincraft server written from the ground up in NodeJS.

 **THIS IS NOT MEANT TO BE USED AS A PRACTICAL ALTERNATIVE TO EXISTING SERVERS** (yet).
 I started this for fun to see if I could.
-Many things do not work, and there are things internally I want to change (such as the entire protocol handling system).
+Many things do not work.

 I would eventually like to make this server feature-complete and have it be a viable replacement for servers like Spigot